Decentralized Training of Foundation Models in Heterogeneous Environments: Evaluation

 \section{Evaluation}

 We demonstrate that our system can speed up foundation model training in decentralized setting.
-Specifically, (1) We show that our system is 4.8$\times$ faster, in end-to-end runtime, than the state-of-the-art system Megatron training GPT3-XL in world-wide geo-distributed setting.
-Surprisingly, it is only $1.7-2.3\times$ slower than Megatron in data centers.
+Specifically, (1) We show that our system is 4.8$\times$ faster, in end-to-end runtime, than the state-of-the-art systems (Megatron and Deepspeed) training GPT3-1.3B in world-wide geo-distributed setting.
+Surprisingly, it is only $1.7-2.3\times$ slower than these systems in data centers.
 This indicates that we can bridge the gap between decentralized and data center training (up to $100\times$ slower networks) through scheduling and system optimization; (2) We demonstrate the necessity of our scheduler through an ablation study.
 We show that with the scheduler, our system is 2.7$\times$ faster in world-wide geo-distributed setting.